Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: The on-shell action and supersymmetric Renyi entropy

 For all cases, the contribution at the core takes the universal form

 We include a few details of this computation in appendix \ref{secosact}, as well as $S|_\infty$, and quote the final results for each class of solutions below.

-In this section, for the most part we consider both branches of solutions, $s=\pm\kappa/2$, restricting to $s=-\kappa/2$ both when we discuss expressions involving the $b$ central charge, and when we discuss supersymmetric Renyi entropy (which is naturally associated with $n\ge 1$).
+In this section, for the most part we consider both branches of solutions, $s=\pm\kappa/2$, restricting to the main branch $s=-\kappa/2$ both when we discuss expressions involving the $b$ central charge, and when we discuss supersymmetric Renyi entropy (which is naturally associated with $n\ge 1$).